dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 receivers.
 Notably, this is a verification property; the sender has provided a hybrid digital signature, but the verifier is allowed, due to internal policy and/or implementation, to only verify one component signature.
-Backwards compatibility may be further decomposed to subcategories where ingredient key provenance is either separate or hybrid so as to support implementations that cannot recognize (and/or process) hybrid signatures or keys.
+Backwards compatibility may be further decomposed to subcategories where component key provenance is either separate or hybrid so as to support implementations that cannot recognize (and/or process) hybrid signatures or keys.